-All schools agree to make their first FACHEX awards no later than April 1st.
-For specific information regarding the procedure that participating universities use to grant FACHEX awards please contact that university's local coordinator.
-Each University's policy varies.
+All schools agree to make their first FACHEX awards no later than April 1.
+For specific information regarding the procedure that participating universities use to grant FACHEX awards, please contact that university's local coordinator.
+Each university's policy varies.

 A Saint Louis University employee must have completed at least three years of continuous full-time service to be considered eligible to apply for FACHEX at participating institutions.